AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_distributed_firewalling_policy_list.md

 # aviatrix_distributed_firewalling_policy_list

-The **aviatrix_distributed_irewalling_policy_list** resource handles the creation and management of Distributed-firewalling Policies.
+The **aviatrix_distributed_firewalling_policy_list** resource handles the creation and management of Distributed-firewalling Policies.
 Available as of Provider R2.22.0+.

 ## Example Usage